 Tennessee Electronic Library

 Does your child need help with their homework?
 Do they want to learn more about a subject such as animals, state capitals or famous people in history?
 Would they like to read a story?
 Or play a game that will help them learn?
 Children can do all of this and a lot more with the Tennessee Electronic Library (TEL).
 All they need is a computer, smartphone or other device with an Internet connection.
-Click here to go to the website.
+Visit the TEL website.
 The service is free and can be used at any time, any day.

 TEL has more than 400,000 resources for children and teens, from magazines, e-books and encyclopedias to videos, podcasts and test preparation materials.
 Children can learn more about math, science, geography, state history and the arts.
 They can also look up a fact about Tennessee for a paper or read a mystery story.
 Think of it as a playground for their brain.